Cuppa, and other Unique British Slang Terms

 Every country has its own slang, but the UK is known for having particular terminologies that are unique and sometimes rather quirky.
 British slang has been transforming and adapting for centuries from city to city; every different town comes with a slightly new set of words.
 If you are studying English in the UK, you might notice some of these words or phrases quite quickly.

-With the help of movies, television, and social media, slang words spread more easily throughout the world than they used to, but some expressions remain uniquely local.
-Here is a list of English slang terms from the UK to help you really fit in with British culture – some of which have since been carried overseas, and others of which will mark you as a true British master!
+With the help of movies, television, and social media, British sayings and slang words spread more easily throughout the world than they used to, but some expressions remain uniquely local.
+Here is a list of old sayings and English slang terms from the UK to help you really fit in with British culture – some of which have since been carried overseas, and others of which will mark you as a true British master!

 Bob's your uncle